AHS Security Group

 LTE Construction Group

-LTE Construction Group brought its expertise in groundworks and foundations to the ambitious Boyd Village development in Southbank, a transformative social and affordable housing project delivered by Homes Victoria.
+LTE Construction Group brought its expertise in groundworks and foundations to the ambitious Boyd Village development in Southbank, a transformative social and affordable housing project delivered by PDG.
 As specialists in civil construction and ground preparation, LTE was responsible for the site cut, installation of foundation piles, rafts, pile caps and slab-on-ground works across the precinct.

 “This was a fairly standard job for us in terms of scope,” explained Benjamin Patrick, General Manager at LTE Construction Group.
 “But every site presents its own set of challenges.
 Boyd Village was no different.”